Mountain and panoramic views; wildflowers; wildlife; waterfalls

 An unassuming wet spot at 7,200 feet/2,195 meters in elevation, Pebble Creek is the highest point one can easily day hike from Paradise without traction gear and skill in traversing alpine terrain.
 Camp Muir, which serves as a base camp for many climbers summitting Mt.
 Rainier, lies over 2.00 miles/3.00 km and almost 3,000 feet/914 meters up the Muir Snowfield, which commences just beyond Pebble Creek.
 (For a sense of scale, note the climbers in this photo dotting the snowfield above Pebble Creek.)
 Pebble Creek Trail, August 06, 2019.

-In the extreme upper limits of meadow life on the mountainside, look for tiny blooms sprouting from mats of foliage among the stones, including both the white and purple varieties of Tolmie’s penstemon (Penstemon procerus var. tolmiei) (upper and lower left), golden fleabanes, or, alpine gold daisies (Erigeron aureus) (upper right), alpine saxifrages (Micranthes tolmiei) (lower right), and cliff beardtongues (Penstemon rupicola) (lower center).
-Skyline, High Skyline, Pebble Creek, and Paradise Glacier trails, August 06 and 08, 2019.
+In the extreme upper limits of meadow life on the mountainside, look for tiny blooms sprouting from mats of foliage among the stones, including, clockwise from top left, golden fleabanes, or, alpine gold daisies ( Erigeron aureus), Pacific lupines ( Lupinus lepidus), alpine saxifrages ( Micranthes tolmiei), cliff beardtongues ( Penstemon rupicola), and both the white and purple varieties of Tolmie’s penstemon ( Penstemon procerus var. tolmiei).
+Skyline, High Skyline, Pebble Creek, and Paradise Glacier trails, August 06 and 08, 2019 and August 16, 2023.

-Just below the side trail to Pebble Creek, Panorama Point provides similar 360-degree views.
+Near the side trail to Pebble Creek, Panorama Point lives up to its name with 360-degree views telescoping out to points as distant as Oregon.
+Just above the treeline, Panorama Point (seen here in the left foreground) gazes across Paradise to the Tatoosh Range on the park’s southern border.
+On a clear day, three of Mt.
+Rainier’s neighboring volcanoes float atop the horizon beyond: Mt.
+Adams (left), Mt.
+Hood (center), and Mt.
+St. Helens (right).
 Panorama Point is easily accessed just off the western portion of the Skyline Trail between its lower and upper junctions with the Pebble Creek Trail.
-Panorama Point is also connected to the eastern portion of the Skyline Trail by another short side trail (barely visible here in the upper right); however, that side trail is not maintained and crosses persistent snowfields that can be treacherous.
-The safer section of the Skyline Trail that curves above Panorama Point beyond the Pebble Creek Trail is sometimes called the High Skyline Trail.
-Skyline Trail, August 06, 2019.
+The section of the Skyline Trail that curves above Panorama Point beyond the Pebble Creek Trail is sometimes called the High Skyline Trail.
+Skyline Trail, August 16, 2023.

 On a clear day, the vast alpine barrens along the Skyline Trail’s upper east section afford sweeping vistas of other geologic features, such as Little Tahoma (left) and Cowlitz Rocks (right).
 Skyline Trail, August 06, 2019.